 - Please keep in mind that this can still be expensive, because I could be potentially loosing out on future reprints, and I also need to build in the time it took to post-process all the photos, and to keep track of the photos to make sure no copyright violations happen.

 - There is no standard “fee”, I need to quote each shoot because each client’s use is very different.
 So I need to know the following (this is not a definitive list, but its the first general questions I ask):

 - What is the potential “use” for them (reprints, posting online, commercial, etc.)

 - Do you want the BJPDS Printmark on the photos or not?

-Also, one thing that is not addressed below, is a mention on removing watermark/printmarks.
+Also, one thing that is not addressed below, is a mention of removing watermark/print marks.

-Article below reprinted by permission from Marinda Fowler.
+The article below is reprinted with permission from Marinda Fowler.

 How about a little education on the issue of copyright.
 Sounds like fun, right?
 Bear with me as this is going to be a bit lengthy.
 Go grab that coffee or diet coke now.